Pandemic Message

 Past Participants

 Past participants have submitted feedback about their experiences.
 These surveys are available for your review.
 Would you like to ask a past participant questions about their experience?
-The CALS exchange coordinator is happy to connect you to a Cornell student who has studied at NTU.
-Email cals-exchange@cornell.edu to request an introduction.
+Email the Office of Global Learning to be connected with a Cornell student who has studied at NTU.

 How do I apply?